Jaycobson/exploring-algorithms/README.md

     self.coef = XTX_inv.dot(XTy)
 ```

-fit: This method calculates the coefficients using the normal equation.
+Fit: This method calculates the coefficients using the normal equation.
 A column of ones is added to the input data to represent the intercept term.

 ```python
 def predict(self, X):